openlawteam/docs/docs/review-tool/README.md

 ---
 meta:
   - name: description
-    content: Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language you can help us to automate this process.
+    content: Creating and publishing high-quality smart legal agreements from scratch is a tough task, but now that you know more about the OpenLaw Markup Language, you can help us to automate this process.
 ---

+# Review Tool

-# Overview
+## Overview

 Creating and publishing high-quality "smart" legal agreements from scratch is a tough task, but now that you know more about the [OpenLaw Markup Language](/markup-language/) you can help us to automate this process.